-When R is diagonal, we want to solve the least squares problem of where F, indicates the Frobenius norm.
+When R is diagonal, we solve the least squares problem of

+where F, indicates the Frobenius norm.
 The positive definite R can be estimated from $\mathbf{R3}$, given in Proposition 2.
 The solution is simply the diagonal elements of the estimated R from $\mathbf{R3}$.
+This can also be interpreted as the masking operation to impose structural constraints on R, as discussed in the context of the estimation of Q in Section VII.